 Remember, Rome was not built in a day.
 Do not expect your puppy to learn everything at once.
 You will end up confusing him and frustrating yourself.

 Start with the easiest commands and tricks.
 You already got your dog to respond to his name?
 That is a good start.
 That is the easiest command on the list.
-Next steps include the following commands, which you can read more about in the related articles on our website.
+Next steps include the following commands:

 - Leave it